-- School attendance is compulsory Monday to Friday from 08:30 to 15:55, on Saturday morning according to each student's timetable and on Saturday afternoons when selected to represent the school in a sporting fixture or other commitment. - 2.
+- 1. School attendance is compulsory Monday to Friday from 08:30 to 16:00, on Saturday morning according to each student's timetable, and on Saturday afternoons when selected to represent the school in a sporting fixture or other commitment. - 2.
 Students who arrive late must register at the Main Reception or in the Wortley Sixth Form Centre. - 3.
-Your Tutor is a vital part of your support network.
-You must see your tutor every morning.
+The Tutor is a vital part of the support network for students and daily contact is expected.
 From Monday to Friday, all students should arrive at school ready to register with their allocated tutor at 08:30. - 4.
-Students may leave campus during lunch between 13:00-14:00.
-All students must register back into school for the afternoon at 14:10. - 5.
-On Saturdays, students must register into each lesson and present themselves at the appropriate time for co-curricular activities. - 6.
+Students may leave campus during lunch between 12:45 and 13:45.
+All students must register back into school for the afternoon at 13:55. - 5.
+On Saturdays, students must register into each lesson and present themselves at the appropriate time for cocurricular activities. - 6.
 Students do not have to attend school on a Saturday morning if they have no timetabled lessons or other commitments.
 Students are encouraged to come into school on Saturday mornings to make use of the learning resources.